Kopamed/Raven-bPLUS/README.md

 ## Todo
 [Here](https://github.com/Kopamed/Raven-bPLUS/projects/1)

+## Contributing
+You should follow [this](https://gist.github.com/MarcDiethelm/7303312#file-contributing-md) guide to contribute code to the repo.
+Ideally, try to work on the [new-base](https://github.com/Kopamed/Raven-bPLUS/tree/new-base) branch as it will soon get merged into main.
+Find things to do in the todo above

 #### Readme last updated on 16/01/2022.
 Bug and update info and other stuff may be out of date.

 [![Stargazers over time](https://starchart.cc/Kopamed/Raven-bPLUS.svg)](https://starchart.cc/Kopamed/Raven-bPLUS)